Orenburg: Foundation and early history

 On August 6, 1741, the new town was laid out.
 However, its construction never started.
 The place on Krasnaya Gora was not suitable for the construction of the city, as it was treeless, rocky and far from the river.
 A new manager of the Orenburg expedition Ivan Neplyuev was appointed, and on April 19, 1743, Orenburg was built up on the third attempt, at the place where the Berd settlement was earlier located, 75 km from the Krasnaya Gora.
 In the summer of 1742, Neplyuev was assigned to build the city on the site of the rivers Yaik and Sakmara.
 The new place, surrounded by forests and fields where the Yaik and Sakumara rivers converge, was chosen by Neplyuev himself.
 Today it is the historical center of the city.
 The town built on the Red Mountain was named Krasnogorsk.
 Thus, in 1743 Ivan Neplyuev founded Orenburg on thesite of present-day Orsk, about 250 kilometers west of the Urals.
 This third Orenburg served as an important military outpost on the border with the nomadic Kazakhs.
 It became the center of the Orenburg Cossacks.
 In the first half of the 18th century, the Russian Empire constructed the Irtysh line, a series of forty-six forts, including Orenburg, to prevent Kazakh and Dzungar raids into Russian territory.

 Orenburg played a major role in Pugachev's Rebellion (1773–1774), the largest peasant revolt in Russian history.
 At the time, it was the capital of a vast district and the seat of the governor.
 Yemelyan Pugachev besieged the city and its fortress from nearby Berda from October 1773 to March 26, 1774.
 The defense was organized by Governor of Orenburg lieutenant-general Reinsdorf.

 General Golytsin defeated Pugachev at Berda, and later again at Kargala (north of Orenburg).
 Most of the city was left in ruins, and thousands of inhabitants had died in the siege.
 Government forces crushed revolt towards the end of 1774 by General Michelsohn at Tsaritsyn.
 Further reprisals against rebel areas were carried out by General Peter Panin.
+In 1786, a border court was established in Orenburg.